Teaching for Transformation

 TforT: Annual Conference+

 Teaching for Transformation: Annual Conference+ (TforT:AC+) is a three day immersion in the education paradigms and practices needed for today’s health care work.
-TforT: AC+ involves keynote facilitated sessions, nominated emerging work (NEW) talks, workshops, submitted short talks, roundtables, and space for open dialogue.
+TforT: AC+ involves keynote facilitated sessions, workshops, submitted short talks, roundtables, and space for open dialogue.
 TforT:AC+ will take place online, enabling an international reach.

 Conference+